Control Synthesis with Reinforcement Learning: A Modeling Perspective: Preliminary

-Suppose the initial state is sampled from some distribution, i.e. $s_0 \sim \rho_0$.
-Suppose the following states is modeled by a distribution that's entirely determined by the immediate previous state and action only, and suppose the action is sampled from a policy that only depends on the current state, i.e., $a_t \sim \pi(\cdot | s_t)$.
-Then the probability of a T-step trajectory is
+Suppose that the initial state is sampled from some distribution, i.e., $s_0 \sim \rho_0$.
+Suppose that the following states are modeled by a distribution that is entirely determined by the immediate previous state and action only, and suppose that the action is sampled from a policy that only depends on the current state, i.e. $a_t \sim \pi(\cdot | s_t)$.
+Then the probability of a T-step trajectory is as follows.

 Then the expected reward is